Who and what gets recognized in peer recognition: Results

 \subsection{Peer interactions}

 To further understand how students identify who to recognize as strong in their physics course, we also analyzed students' self-reported interactions.
-The interaction network diagrams are shown in the Appendix.
+The interaction network diagrams are shown in the Appendix (see Fig.~\ref{fig:genderintsociograms}).

 Comparing the densities of the interaction networks (Table~\ref{tab:interactionstats}) to the densities of the corresponding recognition networks (Table~\ref{tab:networkstats}), we find in all four courses that the interaction network is more dense (i.e., students are more connected by edges) than the recognition network.
-This comparison might suggest that when making their nominations of strong peers, students select the strongest of the peers they interact with and ``drop" their other interaction ties.
-The percent overlap values (Table~\ref{tab:interactionstats}), however, indicate that interactions only account for a little more than half of the nominations of strong peers in each recognition network -- students also ``add" nominations of peers with whom they did not report interacting.
-These results indicate that students form perceptions of peers in two different ways, each with a similar frequency: learning about peers' skill sets through interacting with them (e.g., working together on a problem set or discussing concepts together in lecture) and without interacting with them (e.g., watching a student in a nearby lab group collect data for an experiment or seeing a student ask a question in class).
+This comparison may suggest that when making their nominations of strong peers, students select a subset of the peers with whom they interact to nominate as strong in the course material.

+The percent overlap values, the percent of edges in the recognition network that are also in the corresponding interaction network, however, indicate that interactions only account for a little more than half of the nominations of strong peers in each recognition network (Table~\ref{tab:interactionstats}).
+That is, students also nominate peers with whom they did not report interacting.
+These results indicate that interaction-based recognition (e.g., learning about peers' skills by working together on a problem set or discussing concepts together in lecture) and observation-based recognition (e.g., learning about peers' skills by seeing a student ask a question in class or watching a student in a nearby lab group collect data for an experiment) occur with similar frequencies in the observed courses.